Jaurès station: History

 The station was opened on 23 February 1903, three weeks after line 2 was extended from Anvers to Bagnolet (now Alexandre Dumas) on 31 January 1903.
 Line 7bis platforms opened on 18 January 1911 as part of the first section of line 7 between Opéra and Porte de la Villette, more than two months after the opening of the line on 5 November 1910.
 Line 5 platforms opened on 12 October 1942 with the opening of the first section of the line between Gare du Nord and Église de Pantin.
 On 3 December 1967 the branch to Pré Saint-Gervais was separated as 7bis with the new service terminating at Louis Blanc.

 The station was originally called Rue d'Allemagne ("Street of Germany").
-On 1 August 1914, just before the outbreak of World War I, the name of the street and the station were changed to Jaurès as a result of the rising tensions with Germany, a day after the assassination of Jean Jaurès (1859-1914).
+On 1 August 1914, just before the outbreak of World War I, the name of the street and the station were changed to Jaurès as a result of the rising tensions with Germany, a day after the assassination of Jean Jaurès (1859–1914).
 Boulogne–Jean Jaurès on line 10 is also named in honour of him.
-The station Berlin on line 13 was also renamed to Liège due to similar reasons.
+The station Berlin on line 13 was also renamed to Liège for similar reasons.

 As part of the "Renouveau du métro" programme by the RATP, the station was renovated and modernised in 2014.

 In 2019, the station was used by 5,836,196 passengers, making it the 64th busiest of the Métro network out of 302 stations.

 In 2020, the station was used by 3,148,221 passengers amidst the COVID-19 pandemic, making it the 54th busiest of the Métro network out of 305 stations.

 In 2021, the station was used by 4,055,461 passengers, making it the 52nd busiest of the Métro network out of 305 stations.